fallenfreq/mystack/README.md

 ### Environment Variables

 Create a copy of any `.example` files and fill them in, removing the `.example` extension.
 For example, `.env.example` becomes `.env`.
 The defaults in the .example are fine for testing out the project other than a few variables that are mention in the authentication section.
+You may also want to fill out the SMTPConfiguration at `zitadel/zitadel-secrets.yaml` if you require email confirmation from users.

 ### Authentication